Get

 10. They Shed a Lot

 Although the German Shorthaired Pointer is not the most excessive shedder in the world, you can still expect a lot of dog hair.
-German Shorthaired Pointers have smooth, short coats that can become stuck in nooks and crannies when shed off.
+German Shorthaired Pointers have smooth, short coats that can become stuck in nooks and crannies when shed.
 In warmer climates, German Shorthaired Pointers shed all year round.
 Otherwise, shedding tends to be more seasonal.

 11. No Matter How Old Your German Shorthaired Pointer Grows, He Will Always Be Young at Heart

-The energy of a German Shorthaired Pointer is not something that fades with age.
+The energy of a German Shorthaired Pointer is not something that typically fades quickly with age.
 These dogs retain their puppyish quality well into their adult years.
 It’s a charming characteristic, but it also reinforces the importance of obedience training.
 A fully grown dog with a puppyish attitude can lead to disasters if an owner can’t rein in their rambunctious pup.

 german shorthaired pointer dog in the field